 If you do decide to go the SEO route, there’s a few things you can take to the bank.

 1. Content marketing

 Content marketing is still the best way to curry favor with Google.
-Strong and relevant, written and video content will continue to be rewarded by Google.
+Strong and relevant, written and video content will continue to be rewarded.

 The more content you have, the more opportunity you have to rank for some of the billions of Google searches that happen every day.

 Google is beginning mobile-first indexing.
 This means that websites which are mobile-responsive and formatted correctly on mobile phones will be rewarded with better search rankings.
 More, structured markup on websites must be proper for both desktop and mobile.

 Hint 1: use short paragraphs (like I’m doing in this post) whenever possible.
 Visitors reading posts on mobile devices will be much more engaged than they will be sifting through very dense, long paragraphs.

 Hint 2: if you don’t do anything else, just take a look at your site on a phone and make sure it all makes sense and nothing is wildly out of place or cut off.

 AMP stands for accelerated mobile pages.
 It is one way that Google’s mobile-first approach is changing how marketers and developers do search engine optimization.